 Federal Fusion 300 Winchester Magnum 180 Grain Fusion

 Federal Fusion is a bullet designed specifically for deer hunting and the 180gr carries plenty of wallop for that use, well out to and past 500 yards.
-It is a soft point bullet with a boat tail design, possessing a tremendous ballistic coefficient of 0.485.
-While considerably slower upon launch than the 150gr bullets, it maintains much more energy through the curve and will hit targets with authority well out of the effective range of lesser rounds.
+The design is a soft point bullet with a boat tail, possessing a tremendous ballistic coefficient of 0.485.
+It is considerably slower upon launch than the 150gr bullets, However, it maintains much more energy through the curve.
+It will pound targets with authority well out of the effective range of lesser rounds.

 Is .300 Win Mag The Best Long Range Hunting Ammo?

-It’s an easy question to answer, if .300 Win Mag checks all the boxes you need for hunting performance, go for it!
-A .300 Win Mag is a great addition to any sportsman’s gun locker, now more than ever, with a large variety of solid budget bolt guns with price tags sometimes dipping sub-$300 (sans optics).
+It’s an easy question to answer.
+If .300 Win Mag checks all the boxes you need for hunting performance, go for it!
+A .300 Win Mag is a great addition to any sportsman’s gun locker, now more than ever.
+With a large variety of solid budget bolt guns with price tags sometimes dipping sub-$300 (sans optics).
 No, you’re not probably going to use these budget rifles at match shoots, but they aren’t made for that.
-The casual hunter will find these rifles are very well suited for one shot, maybe two, in a hunt, without the worry of having to track a wounded animal for hours later.
+The casual hunter will find these rifles are very well suited for one shot, maybe two, with the best 300 Win Mag ammo in a hunt.
+You won’t have to worry about having to track a wounded animal for hours later.

 The .300 Win Mag offers a surprising amount of versatility for a Magnum cartridge.
-The 150gr SP rounds are capable of appealing to deer hunters, while the heavier 180gr bullets are for those interested in bringing home big game.
+The 150gr SP rounds are capable of appealing to deer hunters.
+The heavier 180gr bullets are for those interested in bringing home big game.
 For the hand loader, the .300 Win Mag makes a ton of sense since as well.
 Almost all rifle owners own either a .308 or .30-06 (most likely both) and the .30 caliber bullets are fully compatible.